Partner Resources

-The Supplemental Nutrition Assistance Program (SNAP), known in Washington as Basic Food, provides low-income households with extra money for groceries.
+Known in Washington as Basic Food, the Supplemental Nutrition Assistance Program (SNAP) provides low-income households with extra money for groceries.

-This federal program assists 500,000 Washington households each month, over 34% of which are families with children.
+This federal program assists 920,000+ Washingtonians each month, over 34% of which are children.
 SNAP ensures that low-income households can get food on the table with dignity and choice, giving them flexibility in their budgets to cover the costs of other basic needs.

 In addition to helping families, SNAP is a proven economic stimulus.
-Each month, the program infuses Washington’s economy with over $217,000,000.
+The program infuses Washington’s economy with over $169,000,000 monthly.
 This money, spent at local grocery stores and markets, leads to more jobs, higher wages, and greater spending across all sectors.

-Estimates show that 46% of individuals who are income-eligible for SNAP are not enrolled in the program.
+Estimates show that 48% of individuals who are income-eligible for SNAP in Washington are not enrolled in the program.
 Join us in the effort to close this gap.

 There’s lots of information out there about SNAP.